Sierra Mist Lawsuit: Did PepsiCo Really Clash with Influencer Over Identity Theft?

 Defamation cases often highlight how critical protecting your reputation in today’s digital world is.
 A single misleading statement can have long-lasting effects, especially in the age of social media.

 However, understanding the difference is crucial in cases like this.
-For instance, if PepsiCo had copyrighted materials directly linked to the name—like videos or promotional content—it could strengthen their case.
+For instance, if PepsiCo had copyrighted materials directly linked to the name—like videos or promotional content—it could strengthen its case.

 While Cierra Mistt confidently stated in her TikTok and YouTube videos that the dispute ended in her favor, PepsiCo has yet to confirm or deny its involvement.